makiweeb13/JS-Programs/README.md

 ## JS-Programs

-This repository contains all of my solutions from Leetcode.
+This repository contains all of my JavaScript solutions from Leetcode.